Determination of Residency for Tuition Purposes

 Residency Appeals

-A student classified as a nonresident may appeal a final campus decision within 30 days of notification by the campus.
+A student classified as a nonresident may appeal a final university decision within 30 days of notification by the university.
 Appeals will be accepted only if at least one of the following criteria applies:

 1. The decisions was based on: